 The Philadelphia Chromosome provided the first evidence that genetic abnormalities were linked to cancer.
 This discovery at Penn more than 50 years ago ushered in the modern period of cytogenetics.
-Now, the Center for Personalized Diagnostics (CPD), founded in 2012, builds on this legacy and is set to pave the way for a new era of genomic and therapeutic pathology.
+Founded in 2012, the Center for Personalized Diagnostics (CPD) builds on this legacy, and paves the way for a new era of genomic and therapeutic pathology.

 - A CAP/CLIA certified clinical laboratory for high throughput, next-generation DNA sequencing and other genomic analyses to provide diagnostic tests to clients within and beyond Penn Medicine

 - A clinically oriented research group with a focus on developing new tools for personalized diagnostics, new methods for data analysis, particularly of the large volumes of data derived from massively parallel "-omics" technologies, and on collaborating to gather data correlating diagnostic information with patient outcomes

 - A test development laboratory for generating additional clinical diagnostic tests that fall within the realm of personalized medicine in order to translate research into the clinical environment